Node.js

 Hard-coded fallback values

-, you can provide a fallback value that will be returned if the flag is inactive or does not exist:
+You must provide a fallback value that will be returned if the flag is inactive, does not exist, or in case of network error:

 if (client.get('my-feature', 'Variation A') === 'Variation A') {

-// This code will be executed if 'my-feature' is:
+// This code will be executed if 'my-feature' is either:

 }